-SECTION XII.
+SECTION XIII.
 SUMMARY

-The facility was constructed as described in the permit application.
+The facility was constructed as described in the permit application and supplemental materials.
 Ambient air quality standards are not threatened at this site.
-There are no active Air Quality compliance or enforcement issues.
-Issuance of the permit is recommended, contingent on public and EPA review.
+There are no active Air Quality compliance or enforcement issues concerning this facility.
+Issuance of the permit is recommended, contingent on public, tribal, and EPA Review.